Thank you everyone who participated in the 2019 Wyndham Coding Champs competition.

 - Make sure you do not have your real name on your Scratch account.
 This is important for the competition, but it’s also important to not share personal information on the internet in general.

-- Create your game or animation, make sure you’re happy with it and it’s finished.
+- Create your game and/or animation, make sure you’re happy with it and it’s finished.

 - Complete the entry form at https://www.wyndham.vic.gov.au/libraries/kids/coding-champs, and include a link to your completed project.

-- We’ll review your entry and, as long as it meets the entry guidelines, we’ll add it to the Wyndham Coding Champs Studio on Scratch.
+- We’ll review your entry and make sure it meets the entry guidelines.
+The judges will score your entry and if you make it to the shortlist we’ll add it to the Wyndham Coding Champs Studio on Scratch.

-- Make sure you check out the studio to play the other entries!
+- Make sure you check out the studio to play the other shortlisted entries!

 - Scratch game